 You will want to look at and probe the two fissures on the right lung (oblique and horizontal) and the single fissure on the left (oblique)

 Identify the lobes associated with those fissures.
-On the left lung, additionally identify the little lingula in the inferior portion.
+On the left lung, additionally identify the lingula in the inferior portion.

 Several thoracic organs make distinct impressions on the lung.
 The heart makes a deep impression on the left lung, as does the arch of the aorta and descending aorta.
 These features are less prominent on the right lung.

 Dissect the roots of the lungs, distinguishing pulmonary veins, arteries, and primary and secondary bronchi.
 (PLAY MOVIE -courtesy of UMich)

 Note, with the aid of the figure below, the normal arrangement of veins, arteries and bronchi.
 These will vary a bit depending on how close to the surface of the lung you have cut.

 Cut into the lung and examine the spongy tissue.
 Try to identify bronchi and vessels traveling through the lung tissue.

 On the right side, completely remove any parietal pleura from the sides of the vertebrae and ribs.